KOSASIH/QuantumNet-Core/README.md

 QuantumNet-Core is an advanced quantum computing framework designed to facilitate the development and implementation of quantum algorithms and applications.
 This repository provides a modular structure, comprehensive documentation, and integration capabilities with popular quantum computing libraries.

+QuantumNet-Core is the ultimate open-source quantum computing framework, designed to push the boundaries of quantum networking, error correction, and autonomous systems to cosmic scales.
+Built for researchers, developers, and quantum pioneers, it provides a modular, scalable, and resilient platform for creating quantum networks capable of operating in extreme environments—from terrestrial labs to interstellar missions near singularities.
+With cutting-edge autonomous features, QuantumNet-Core is poised to redefine quantum communication, computation, and exploration across the universe.

 ## Table of Contents

 - [Features](#features)